RedisLabs/redisraft/docs/Deployment.md

 RedisRaft keeps an in-memory cache of the most recent Raft log entries.
 The behavior of RedisRaft when the cache reaches the max cache size depends on whether RedisRaft is using a persistent Raft log.

 #### Persistent Raft Log
-Once the in-memory log cache reaches the limit, the cluster evicts older entries from the in-memory log (since these entries also exist in the Raft log file).
+Once the in-memory log cache reaches the specified limit, the cluster evicts older entries from the in-memory log (since these entries also exist in the Raft log file).

 #### In-memory Mode
-Once the in-memory log cache reaches the limit, the cluster compacts the in-memory log.
+Once the in-memory log cache reaches the specified limit, the cluster compacts the in-memory log.

 *Default*: 8000000 (8MB)